-Cooperation with EU institutions, the Reitox netwok (29 national drug monitoring centres), candidate countries and potential candidates, neighbouring countries, and regional and international organisations has been an important part of the EMCDDA’s work since its creation in 1993.
+Cooperation with EU institutions, the Reitox network (29 national drug monitoring centres), candidate and potential candidates to the EU, European Neighbourhood Policy (ENP) area countries, and regional and international organisations has been an important part of the EMCDDA’s work since its creation in 1993.
 This section presents the EMCDDA’s main collaborators and provides an overview of the numerous activities and projects implemented with partners worldwide.
 It also provides basic information on their mandates and core tasks.

 Information pages on partners and cooperation